-Length 30-60 seconds verbal report each week, bringing an object, plus participation in tutorials
+Length 30-60 seconds verbal report each week

 Each week, you are expected to read a substantial article (more than 1000 words) on the week's topic - or the equivalent in another medium - and give a verbal report on it to the class lasting 30 to 60 seconds.
 Describe the article, tell what it says and explain its significance.
-As well, bring along an object or drawing or wear something related to the topic of your article.